St. Mary's School (Medford, Oregon): Accreditation

 St. Mary's School is registered with the Oregon Department of Education and is accredited by the Northwest Accreditation Commission and the Pacific Northwest Association of Independent Schools.
 Also, the School is a member of the National Association of Independent Schools, the National Catholic Education Association, and other professional organizations.

 Academics

 St. Mary's won the Oregonian Cup in 2007, 2008, 2009, 2010, 2011, 2016, 2017, and 2022.

-The school offers 24 Advanced Placement courses, including four foreign languages: Latin, German, Spanish, and Mandarin.
+The school offers 24 Advanced Placement courses, including three foreign languages: Latin, Spanish, and Mandarin.

 Sophomores and Eighth Graders complete the International Schools' Assessment, which offers schools a form of international benchmarking.

 In August 2008, St. Mary's received a Confucius Classroom grant from the Confucius Institute, providing funds for community members to learn Mandarin and study the Chinese culture free of charge.
 St. Mary's was the first school in the United States to become part of the Confucius Institute.

 St. Mary’s has a diverse range of students from different cultures, including international students from China, Korea, Taiwan, Vietnam, Belgium, England, and Indonesia.